| Medicare in

 Pittaway.
 It gives insight into the health care of lumbermen

+between the world wars.
 It all began in 1874 when

 Dr. Francis L. Howland of Woodstock, Ontario, was encouraged